NavigationContentFooter

 Setting the preferred Project does not automatically give the API key bearer permissions for Object Storage in this Project.
 Ensure that the user/application is either the Owner of the Organization, or has a policy giving them appropriate permissions for Object Storage in this Project.
 Note that the application of Object Storage permissions can take up to 5 minutes after creating a new rule or policy.

-When using the S3 CLI:
+When using the AWS S3 CLI:

 • An action of listing the buckets (aws s3 ls) will list the buckets of the preferred Project